CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 * Bradley:
 * Daniel:
 * Azamat:
 * Luke: Added `PlayerGUI` and `SingleCardGUI` classes.
-Created and designed the GUI as well as work tests for other code.
+Created and designed the GUI as well as wrote tests for other code.
 Reviewed pull requests and other GitHub maintenance.
 * Nitish:

 ### What each group member plans to work on next